boisgera/cards-against-humanity/README.md

     Do you lack [the proper motivation](https://i.ytimg.com/vi/mWqGJ613M5Y/maxresdefault.jpg)?
     More seriously, learning Javascript -- and a new set of APIs -- will be needed and it(s going to take a bit of time;
-    but most of your Python skills should be transferable.
+    but some of your Python skills should be transferable.
 And on the other hand, it (wildly) guess that it should be "reasonably easy" to get a (very simple) working prototype if you opt for a very simple interface (say, only text and buttons and maybe a complex initial setup to connect to the peers)[^2].